We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Popcorn can either be good or bad for a person’s health, depending on what goes into making it.
+Popcorn can either be healthy or bad for a person’s health, depending on what goes into making it.
 On its own, without any added sugar or salt, popcorn makes a nutritious snack and a good source of fiber.

 Popcorn is a type of corn kernel that, when people heat it, it pops to become light and fluffy.
 Popcorn contains plenty of nutrients and vitamins when people make it in the right way.